kotenjan/opencv-python/README.md

-This repository contains tools that deal with image segmentation among other things.
+This repository contains tools that use OpenCV library implement more complex operations and functionality.
 A short demonstration of it's functionality can be viewed in [demo](demo.ipynb)